What is Cyber Attack?

-SELECT * FROM users WHERE userID = '112' OR '1'='1';"
+"SELECT * FROM users WHERE userID = '112' OR '1'='1';"

-> The logic behind this is ‘1’=’1′ is always results in TRUE so that the database will return all users’ data but not a single user.
+The logic behind this is ‘1’=’1′ is always results in TRUE so that the database will return all users’ data but not a single user.

-> 5. Man In The Middle (MITM) Attack
+5. Man In The Middle (MITM) Attack

-> In MITM, the attacker places himself between the two parties, i.e. the sender and receiver, to intercept or manipulate the communication between them.
-By doing this, an attacker can collect information and impersonate any of the party.
+In MITM, the attacker places himself between the two parties, i.e. the sender and receiver, to intercept or manipulate the communication between them.
+By doing this, an attacker can collect information and impersonate any of the parties.

-> 6. Cross-Site Scripting(XSS) Attack
+6. Cross-Site Scripting(XSS) Attack

-> 7. Eavesdropping Attack
+7. Eavesdropping Attack

-> This attack happens when there is an interception of network traffic.
+This attack happens when there is an interception of network traffic.
 Through this attack, the attacker can access the bank account, credits, and other private information.

-> There are two types of eavesdropping attacks.
+There are two types of eavesdropping attacks.

-> - Active Eavesdropping: In this, hacker gathers information by actively participating in communication like scanning the network ports, tampering with HTTP requests, etc.
+- Active Eavesdropping: In this, hacker gathers information by actively participating in communication like scanning the network ports, tampering with HTTP requests, etc.

-> - Passive Eavesdropping: This involves information gathering by secretly listening to communications.
+- Passive Eavesdropping: This involves information gathering by secretly listening to communications.

-> Detecting Passive eavesdropping is harder than active ones because there are no backtracks to trace in passive eavesdropping.
+Detecting Passive eavesdropping is harder than active ones because there are no backtracks to trace in passive eavesdropping.

-> An example of Eavesdropping is as follows:
+An example of Eavesdropping is as follows:

-> Different ways to Protect yourself from Cyber Attacks
+Different ways to Protect yourself from Cyber Attacks

-> - Do not share personal information online unless you’re sure about the authentication of a legitimate website.
+- Do not share personal information online unless you’re sure about the authentication of a legitimate website.
 Also, change passwords regularly.
-Make sure that you’re not using the same password to different websites.
+Make sure that you’re not using the same password on different websites.

-> - Make sure that you are using a website that starts with a Secure HTTP(https) extension.
+- Make sure that you are using a website that starts with a Secure HTTP(https) extension.

-> - Always download and install software updates for your operating system.
+- Always download and install software updates for your operating system.

-> - Secure Wi-Fi networks and control access to hardware systems also.
+- Secure Wi-Fi networks and control access to hardware systems also.

-> - In organizations, train employees about cyber threats and how to avoid them.
+- In organizations, train employees about cyber threats and how to avoid them.
 Limit employees to access information and authority for installation of software.

-> - Limit access to the database.
+- Limit access to the database.
 Also, restrict permission to update or modify a database other than a system admin.

-> - Back up your files at least once per week.
+- Back up your files at least once per week.
 Save backup files to a removable hard disk or a cloud if it is possible to encrypt them with a strong encryption algorithm.